rodche-web/next-docuchat/README.md

 ## Getting Started

+Create a .env file and add your OpenAI API key as OPENAI_API_KEY

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev